softwaregroup-bg/ut-run/microservices.md

     };
 }

-// group handlers as partials, partials as modules and modules as implementation function platform1(...platformApi) { // will receive some platform API for the platform named 'platform1'
+// group handlers as layers, layers as modules and modules as implementation function platform1(...platformApi) { // will receive some platform API for the platform named 'platform1'
     // extend platform API with some customizations let customization = require('./customization')(...platformApi);